A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 +

-For our critic/s, here is an ASSIGNMENT, which you have 8 years to execute by 2025.
-(Oops — looks like you have missed the deadline).
+For our critics, here is an ASSIGNMENT, which you have 8 years to execute by the end of 2025.

 Within four years, reunite nearly 50 Korean Adoptees with their birth families.
 Be sure to do this for free.

-formerly secret document from your Korean Adoption Agency.
+Along the way, uncover a formerly secret document from your Korean Adoption Agency.
 Once you realize it’s significance, drop everything and spend the next four years — from 2021 to 2025 — telling everyone you can about it before the historic transfer of all former Korean Adoption Agency files to NCRC.
 Be sure to do this for free.

 Help hundreds of Adoptees from your Korean Adoption Agency request and obtain this previously hidden document.
 Be sure to do this for free.